Gmunker/lostandfound/README.md

 ### 2.4.2
 * Basic Authentication
-  Only authenticated users have access to modify the database.
+  Only authenticated users have the ability to add or update animals.

 * Conditional dropdown menu
   The dropdown menu on the update page now changes based on the current status of the animal